 - 1 scant tsp salt

-- ¼ c shortening, coconut oil, or vegan butter (see notes)
+- ¼ c solid shortening, coconut oil, or vegan butter (see notes)

 - 1¾ c plain, unsweetened vegan milk